egormkn/vscode-language-lama/README.md

   ![Syntax validation](images/validation.png)

 ## Development

 - Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+This installs all necessary npm modules in both the client and server folders
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.
 - Switch to the Debug viewlet.